barbagroup/essential_skills_RRC/python.md

 **Slicing**

 1- Write code using find() and string slicing to extract the number at the end of the line below.
-Convert the extracted value to a floating point number and print it out. (took from Dr.chuck course on data structure)
+Convert the extracted value to a floating point number and print it out.
+(Content took from online course "Python Data Structures" by Dr. Charles Severance)

 ```
 text = "X-DSPAM-Confidence:    0.8475"